workamts/workamts.github.io/README.md

 - **Accessibility and usability**, following inclusive guidelines.
 - **Semantic, modular, and maintainable code**, aligned with best practices and web standards.

-I consider myself a **responsible, proactive person with great enthusiasm for learning new technologies**.
-My goal is to keep growing as a frontend developer and contribute **creativity, commitment, and scalable solutions** that make a real impact in every project.

 ---

 <img src="/assets/images/workamts.github.io.png" alt="Hero Preview" width="800">